Hipower Systems · HFW Series (Stationary Diesel)

 Overview#

-The Hipower HFW-180 is a 180 kW stationary standby diesel generator powered by the FPT Industrial C87 engine — an 8.7-liter turbocharged inline-6 — paired with a Stamford alternator.
+The Hipower HFW-180 is a 180 kW stationary standby diesel generator powered by the FPT Industrial NEF67TE2X engine — an 6.7-liter turbocharged inline-6 — paired with a Stamford alternator.
 Built at Hipower's 515,000 sq ft Olathe, Kansas facility, the HFW-180 represents the step up to FPT's larger C87 displacement at 180 kW, providing greater thermal headroom compared to the N67-powered models below it in the lineup.
-The HFW-180 carries EPA Tier 4 Final certification and targets industrial standby applications — large office buildings, manufacturing facilities, data center support, and multi-tenant retail — where 180 kW of three-phase power with rigorous emissions compliance is required.
+The HFW-180 carries EPA Tier 3 certification and targets industrial standby applications — large office buildings, manufacturing facilities, data center support, and multi-tenant retail — where 180 kW of three-phase power with rigorous emissions compliance is required.

 FPT Industrial Engine Platform#

-FPT's C87 engine family undergoes Tier 4 Final aftertreatment processing for North American certification, which typically includes selective catalytic reduction (SCR) for NOx control and diesel particulate filter (DPF) technology.
+FPT's NEF67TE2X engine family undergoes Tier 3 aftertreatment processing for North American certification, which typically includes selective catalytic reduction (SCR) for NOx control and diesel particulate filter (DPF) technology.
 This factory-engineered emissions system satisfies EPA certification and CARB's stringent requirements for new stationary diesel engines in California.

 FPT's North American dealer infrastructure, augmented by the CNH Case/New Holland agricultural dealer channel, provides C87 parts support across California.
 Industrial FPT accounts are serviced through FPT's direct dealer network in the major metropolitan areas, while the agricultural dealer channel supplements rural coverage.